lraycheva/core/tutorials/guides/01_javascript/javascript.md

 ### 8.1.
 Setup

-All Workspaces are contained in a specialized standalone web application called [Workspaces App](../../capabilities/windows/workspaces/overview/index.html#workspaces_concepts-frame).
-It is outside the scope of this tutorial to cover building and customizing this application, so you have a ready-to-go application located at `/workspace`.
+All Workspaces are contained in a specialized standalone web app called [Workspaces App](../../capabilities/windows/workspaces/overview/index.html#workspaces_concepts-frame).
+It is outside the scope of this tutorial to cover building and customizing this app, so you have a ready-to-go app located at `/workspace`.
 The Workspaces App is already being hosted at `http://localhost:9300/` by the server you started in Chapter 1.

 ### 8.2.
 Workspace Layouts

 Next, create a Workspace layout which will be the blueprint for the Workspace that the **Clients** app will restore when the user clicks on a client.
-You already have all necessary application definitions from the Application Management section.
+You already have all necessary app definitions from the App Management section.
 To allow the users to select the apps from the "Add Application" menu of the Workspaces App, add a `customProperties` top-level key to their configuration and define its `includeInWorkspaces` property:

 ```javascript
 const applications = [